 The existence of minimizers for \eqref{def:restricteddual}, as well as the a priori bounds established in the previous subsection give us access to the Euler--Lagrange equations for the restricted problem.
 Indeed, we have

-We will now analyse these equations in order to derive a priori bounds for $\gamma_\kappa$, the minimizer of the restricted problem \eqref{def:restricteddual}.
-These bounds will then be used to show convergence of $\gamma_\kappa$ to a minimizer of the unrestricted problem \eqref{def:dualauxproblem} as $\kappa\rightarrow \infty$.
+We now analyse these equations in order to derive a priori bounds for $\gamma_\kappa$, the minimizer of the restricted problem \eqref{def:restricteddual}.
+These bounds are then used to show convergence of $\gamma_\kappa$ to a minimizer of the unrestricted problem \eqref{def:dualauxproblem} as $\kappa\rightarrow \infty$.

 \begin{lemma}[Large $p$ a priori bound for $\gamma$] Let $T>0$, $\delta\in {\mathbb R}$, and $0\leq \rho_0\leq \rho$.
 There exist positive constants $P_0$ and $C$ such that for any minimizer $(\gamma,\alpha)$ of \eqref{def:restricteddual} with $\kappa>\max\{1,T\}$ and $|p|>P_0$, we have